kraslav4ik/Duplicate-File-Handler/README.md

 Filesystem-Cleaner/> python ./Handler/tests.py
 ```

+Project made as a part of JetBrains Academy course

-Tests are provided by HyperSkill
+Tests are provided by JetBrains Academy

 https://hyperskill.org/projects/176?track=2